 Two or more, (a majority), of the three foul judges must agree that a Whippet or Whippets has committed an intentional foul.
-The foul judges will individually report the blanket number of the Whippet or Whippets creating the intentional Foul to the Race Secretary or Head Foul Judge (if one has been appointed) prior to discussion of the foul with any other person, including other foul judges.
+The foul judges will individually report the blanket number of the Whippet or Whippets creating the intentional Foul to the Race Secretary prior to discussion of the foul with any other person, including other foul judges.